 The importance of the movement in France has been to allow new generations of proletarians to gain experience about how to organise themselves and take charge of their own struggles, about what proletarian struggle means in the present period.
 And it is precisely this that the GCI attacks.

 ICC, June ’06.

 GCI: Groupe Communiste Internationaliste, or, in English Internationalist Communist Group.
-We have recently taken a position on the parasitic nature of this group in International Review no. 124. ir/124_gci_icgYou can read its leaflet here: http://www.geocities.com/icgcikg/leaflets/cpe_leaflet.htm We don’t know if, outside of its publication on the internet, this leaflet has been distributed at the demonstrations and GAs; in any case, in the different towns and mobilisations in which we’ve intervened, we haven’t seen one copy of it, nor heard any comment about it.
+We have recently taken a position on the parasitic nature of this group in International Review no. 124, 'What is the GCI (Internationalist Communist Group) good for?'.You can read its leaflet here: www.geocities.com/icgcikg/leaflets/cpe_leaflet.htm.
+We don’t know if, outside of its publication on the internet, this leaflet has been distributed at the demonstrations and GAs; in any case, in the different towns and mobilisations in which we’ve intervened, we haven’t seen one copy of it, nor heard any comment about it.
 This is not surprising: given so many lies in so little text and its contempt for the struggle, it’s possible that the GCI, despite the boastful style that characterises it, feared an adverse welcome from the students.
 On the other hand, they launched a strong appeal for others to reproduce and distribute the leaflet.

 See our article: ‘Theses on the students’ movement, Spring 2006 in France’ in International Review no. 125.